SeanRobertDH/PHP-Race-Condition-POC/README.md

 **Note*** May not work on M1 Mac or other ARM-based OSes.
 If you find a solution, please feel free to submit a PR!

 1. Run `git clone https://github.com/SeanRobertDH/PHP-Race-Condition-POC.git`.
+2. Run Docker.
-2. in the cloned directory with the `docker-compose.yml` file, run the command `docker-compose up`.
+3. in the cloned directory with the `docker-compose.yml` file, run the command `docker-compose up`.
-3. The vulnerable web server is now running on `localhost:6969`.
+4. The vulnerable web server is now running on `localhost:6969`.
-4. There should be '2 gift cards with $500 each'.
+5. There should be '2 gift cards with $500 each'.
 Your goal is to increase the sum of their values to be more than $1000.

 # Recommended Tools:
 - [Race The Web](https://github.com/TheHackerDev/race-the-web)